Jatin Sapru

 Jatin Sapru is an Indian sports broadcaster-television host and cricket commentator who works for Star Sports network.

-He also has a YouTube channel, 'Jatin Sapru', where he uploads vlogs etc.
+He also has a YouTube channel, 'Jatin Sapru', where he uploads vlogs and cricket content.

 Early life

 Sapru was born in a Kashmiri Pandit family.
 His grandfather was a Vice Principal in Kashmir University and father was an engineer.
-In 1990, his family along with other Hindu families in the region had to flee from Kashmir Valley to Delhi as a result of being targeted by JKLF and Islamist insurgents during late 1989 and early 1990, the event which is infamously known as the Massacre of Kashmiri Hindus.
+In 1990, his family along with other Hindu families in the region had to flee from Kashmir Valley to Delhi as a result of being targeted by JKLF and Islamist insurgents during late 1989 and early 1990, the event which is infamously known as the Exodus of Kashmiri Hindus.